CSB Community Kitchen

 Roots of CSB Community Kitchen

-CSB Community Kitchen currently partners with Bel Clare Estates, Promise Neighborhood, Girls on the Rise to Succeed, the COP House, and the Dream Center to provide congregate meals three to four times a week.
+CSB Community Kitchen currently partners with Bel Clare Estates, Promise Neighborhood, and the Dream Center to provide congregate meals three times a week.
 The CSB Community Kitchen strives to maintain a community-based focus through providing programs within the surrounding area.
 We work with these partners in order to provide access to warm and healthy meals to those facing food insecurity.
 Through these programs, we are able to build connections with those in our local community.

 Resources - Food Waste and Hunger in the US